 By Karin Robertson

 We recently decided to veer away from giving stuff for birthdays and Christmas in favour of new experiences.
-Staying in huts along half of the Stubai Höhenweg (High Trail) became one such experience.
+Staying in huts along half of the Stubai Höhenweg or Stubai High Trail became one such experience.

 Interesting fellow hikers (including a biscuit hawk)